Het-node2vec: second order random walk sampling for heterogeneous multigraphs embedding: Introduction

-Differently from the "distributional hypothesis" approach that usually applies shallow neural networks to learn the embeddings, graph neural networks-based (GNN) approaches apply deep neural-network encoders to provide more complex representations of the underlying graph~\citep{Wu20}.
-By this approach the deep neural network recursively aggregates information from neighborhoods of each node, in such a way that the node neighborhood itself defines a computation graph that learns how to propagate information across the graph to compute the node features~\citep{Hamilton17,Gilmer17}.

-As it often happens for the distributional approach, the usual strategy used by GNN to deal with heterogeneous graphs is to decompose them into its homogeneous components.
-For instance, Relational Graph Convolutional Networks~\citep{Schlichtkrull18} maintain distinct weight matrices for each different edge type, or Heterogeneous Graph Neural Networks~\citep{Zhang19a}, apply first level Recurrent Neural Networks (RNN) to separately encode features for each type of neighbour nodes, and then a second level RNN to combine them.
+Differently from the distributional hypothesis approach that usually applies shallow neural networks to learn the embeddings, \textit{GNN approaches} apply deep neural-network encoders to provide more complex representations of the underlying graph~\citep{Wu20}.
+By this approach, the deep neural network recursively aggregates information from neighborhoods of each node in such a way that the node neighborhood itself defines a computation graph that learns how to propagate information across the graph to compute the node features~\citep{Hamilton17,Gilmer17}.
+As it often happens for the distributional approach, the usual strategy used by GNNs to deal with heterogeneous graphs is to decompose them into its homogeneous components.
+For instance, Relational Graph Convolutional Networks~\citep{Schlichtkrull18} maintain distinct weight matrices for each different edge type, or Heterogeneous Graph Neural Networks~\citep{Zhang19a}, apply first-level Recurrent Neural Networks (RNN) to separately encode features for each type of neighbour nodes, and then a second level RNN to combine them.
 Also Decagon~\citep{Zitnik18}, which has been successfully applied to model polypharmacy side effects, uses a graph decomposition approach by which node embeddings are separately generated by edge type and the resulting computation graphs are then aggregated.
-Other approaches add meta-path edges to augment the graph~\citep{Wang19b} or learns attention coefficients that weight the importance of different types of vertices~\citep{Chen18}.

-The drawbacks of all the aforementioned GNN approaches is that some relations may not have sufficient occurrences, thus leading to poor relation-specific weights in the resulting GNN.
+Other approaches add meta-path edges to augment the graph~\citep{Wang19bHAN} or learn attention coefficients that weight the importance of different types of vertices~\citep{Chen18}.
+The drawback of all the aforementioned GNN approaches is that some relations may not have sufficient occurrences, thus leading to poor relation-specific weights in the resulting GNN.
 To overcome this problem, an Heterogeneous GNN~\citep{Hu20} that uses the Transformer-like self-attention architecture have been recently proposed.

+\textit{Relation-learning approaches} \citep{bordes2011learning,Yang2014EmbeddingEA,wang2014knowledge,trouillon2016complex} use contrastive learning techniques to project entities (head and tail nodes) and the relationships (edges) between them into low-dimensional latent spaces that preserve the relationships between entities and relationships.
+This is achieved by assigning a score to each (head, relation, tail) triple, which is maximized for true triples and minimized for ``corrupted triples'', that is triples not truly existing in the graph.